-I love sensory play as it is allows kids to explore freely.
-Sensory play also supports cognitive growth, problem solving skills, fine and gross motor skills, language development, and social interaction.
+I love sensory play as it allows kids to explore freely.
+Sensory play also supports cognitive growth, problem-solving skills, fine and gross motor skills, language development, and social interaction.

 There are many sensory activities.
-My daughter’s favorite is anything to due with water.
+My daughter’s favorite is anything to do with water.
 Over the summer my daughter had loads of fun with her new water table.
-We actually owned two- though at the end of summer we gave our “Kidoozie Pirate Ship Sand & Water Table” to my niece.
+We actually owned two- though at the end of summer, we gave our “Kidoozie Pirate Ship Sand & Water Table” to my niece.

 My daughter has been known to spend up to an hour straight playing with her water-only table.
-At preschool the water table is her go to item.
-I swear to you, my daughter just can’t get enough water play!
+At preschool, the water table is her go-to item.
+I swear my daughter just can’t get enough water play!

-These are so much fun that “Be Good Company” even carries kits for teens and adults- a zen garden- your own little place of peace, to be kept right on top of your desk.
+These are so much fun that “Be Good Company” even carries kits for teens and adults- a zen garden- your own little place of peace, to be kept right on your desk.

 This sensory set took a very short time to put together and yet kept my daughter entertained for over 35 minutes- until mommy said it was time to clean up.

-Normally, my daughter mostly just like to scoop and pour with sensory materials such as water and sand, but with the “My Little Sandbox Mermaid’s Cove” she actually used the miniature items to act out scenes.
-Because children learn best by having “hands on” experiences with materials, sensory experiences like “My Little Sandbox” from the “Be Good Company” are vital to young children’s learning.
+Normally, my daughter mostly just like to scoop and pour with sensory materials such as water and sand, but with “My Little Sandbox Mermaid’s Cove” she actually used the miniature items to act out scenes.
+Because children learn best by having “hands-on” experiences with materials, sensory experiences like “My Little Sandbox” from the “Be Good Company” are vital to young children’s learning.

-“My Little Sandbox” is a great indoor play item for the winter months when children don’t have access to outdoor sand tables and sand boxes.
+“My Little Sandbox” is a great indoor play item for the winter months when children don’t have access to outdoor sand tables and sandboxes.
 If you don’t want to use the sand included, you can use colored rice.
-Making coloured rice is a really easy activity.
+Making colored rice is a really easy activity.
 See “Coloured Rice for Sensory Play.”

 Messy fun- that’s what sensory experiences are made of!

-For a 3 year old, My Little Sandbox might be messy, but isn’t that all a part of the learning fun?
-I will admit the first few times playing, Mermaid’s Cove made for quite the interesting messy play experience and my daughter did not know quite what to think about the blue sand on her hands!
+For a 3-year-old, My Little Sandbox might be messy, but isn’t that all a part of the learning fun?
+I will admit the first few times playing, Mermaid’s Cove made for quite an interesting messy play experience and my daughter did not know quite what to think about the blue sand on her hands!

 As with any sensory play, remain close by for appropriate supervision.
 “My Little Sandbox Mermaid’s Cove” does contain small pieces that may not be suitable for young children.
-We didn’t use the shells that came with the set as this mom’s opinion is that they were much too small for a 3 year old- even with supervision.
+We didn’t use the shells that came with the set as this mom believes they were much too small for a 3-year-old- even with supervision.